 Give the games that you grew up playing, but splurge on a good quality “vintage” version that feature the old school rules (because they really shouldn’t be messed with!) and will withstand many, many years of use.
 These ones are beautifully crafted sets or the classic edition, that children who have graduated from any kids versions will really enjoy: Chess, Checkers, Scrabble, Risk, Life, Monopoly, and Clue.

-Fun Games for Families
+Fun Games for Solo, Sibling & Family Play

 Our kids got Rubik’s Cubes in their stockings last Christmas and proceeded to use them every day — taking them on the bus ride to school and challenging their friends to see who could solve it (remarkably, some really can!).
 If your child loves puzzles, start them off with a 2x2 cube, then move to the original 3x3 and any of the new shaped designs.
 These really teach them about spatial concepts, thinking ahead and overall tenacity!